Voluntary Interruption of Pregnancy in Malaga (IVE, legal abortion)

 The use of Mifepristone with Misoprostol has been shown to be an effective, safe and acceptable method for first trimester abortions.
 Efficacy rates range from 95 to 98%, which means that 2 to 5% of women will need repeat medication or will require uterine aspiration (to evacuate persistent pregnancy or abortifacient debris or to control very heavy bleeding).

-This medication must be administered in an authorised centre for the practice of abortion and in compliance with the requirements established by the Law (L.O.2/2010, of 3 March, on sexual and reproductive health and the voluntary termination of pregnancy).
+This medication must be administered in an authorised centre for the practice of abortion and in compliance with the requirements established by law (Organic Law 1/2023, of 28 February, which amends Organic Law 2/2010, of 3 March, on sexual and reproductive health and the voluntary termination of pregnancy).

 General Information from the Regional Ministry of Health

-According to In accordance with the provisions of Royal Decree 825/2010, of 25 June, partially implementing Organic Law 2/2010, of 3 March, on sexual and reproductive health and voluntary termination of pregnancy, the Ministry of Health of the Andalusian Regional Government is the competent authority responsible for providing General Information on the different methods of termination of pregnancy, the legal conditions for termination, the accredited public and private centres, the procedures for accessing the service and the conditions for its coverage by the corresponding public health service.
+According to the provisions of Royal Decree 825/2010, of 25 June 2010, partially implementing in part the Organic Law 1/2023 of 28 February on sexual and reproductive health and the voluntary interruption of pregnancyThe Ministry of Health of the Andalusian Regional Government is the competent authority responsible for providing General Information on the different methods of termination of pregnancy, the legal conditions for termination, the accredited public and private centres, the procedures for accessing the service and the conditions for its coverage by the corresponding public health service.

 This information will be given to the pregnant woman concerned in a sealed envelope, in which, in addition to the above, information will be provided on public aid available for pregnant women and for the care of their children, employment rights linked to pregnancy and maternity, and information on counselling centres before and after the abortion and on contraception and safe sex.